osrf/gazebo_tutorials/guided_b/tutorial3.md

 * **MODEL** tab: The Model tab allows you to set the name and basic parameters of the model you are building.
 It also displays a list of the links, joints, nested models, and plugins that are currently part of the model.
-You can view and modify a part's parameters, like its pose, in two ways: 1) by double-clicking on the part in the list, or 2) by right-clicking and selecting Open Inspector from the context menu in the Scene.
+You can view and modify a part's parameters, like its pose, in two ways: 1) by double-clicking on the part in the list, or 2) by right-clicking on the part and selecting Open Inspector from the context menu in the Scene.

 #### Toolbar